kcariglia/odsutils/README.md

 The presumed workflow (as shown in odsuder.py and can be done in one call) is:
 1. read in an existing ODS file
-2. set the defaults you want (either a json file with default values or ':from_ods')
+2. set the defaults you want (either a json file with default values or 'from_ods')
 3. add entries from a data file or can add on command line
 4. remove entries before a time (likely 'now')
 5. write the new ods file (give same filename to overwrite)

 E.g.

-`odsuser.py -o ods_ata.json -d :from_ods -f obs.txt -i -t now -w ods_new.json`
+`odsuser.py -o ods_ata.json -d from_ods -f obs.txt -i -t now -w ods_new.json`

 `odsuser.py -d sites.json:ata -f obs.txt -i -t now -w ods_new.json`